chris-shum/chris-shum.github.io/_posts/3001-01-01-works-example2.md

 ---
 priority: 0.7
-title: Project Y
+title: Project Misc
 excerpt: A better example of a and b, with c
-categories: works
+categories: misc
 background-image: works-sample.png
 tags:
   - This